marcmengel/metacat/docs/ui.rst

 To move a set of files to another namespace, use `move` subcommand.
 There are 2 ways to specify the list of files to move:

-    * explsistly listhing their DIDs or file ids
+    * explicitly listing their DIDs or file ids
     * selecting files using an MQL query

 To specify files explicitly, use `-f` option: